mgmendoza/DRL-BananaNavigation-test/Report.md

 * Step 2: Evaluate the state and action space
 * Step 3: Establish baseline using a random action policy.
 * Step 4: Implement learning DQN algorithm:
-** Initialize the replay memory
+	* Initialize the replay memory
-** Initialize action-value function with random weights ** Initialize target action-value weights
+	* Initialize action-value function with random weights
+	* Initialize target action-value weights
-** Choose an action using epsilon-greedy methods
+	* Choose an action using epsilon-greedy methods
-** Perform an action
+	* Perform an action
-** Measure reward
+	* Measure reward
-** Preapre next state and store experience tuple
+	* Prepare next state and store experience tuple
-** Obtain random minibatch of tuples
+	* Obtain random minibatch of tuples
-** Set target and update
+	* Set target and update
 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes
 * Step 5: Loading the trained model into the environment to watch it perform